islam3zzat/keyifier/README.md

 If the queried resource types have resources without keys, you will be prompted to apply keys to them.

 This script applies `key` values using the format:  `{resourceType}_{resourceId}`.
 For example `customers_9a265100-2997-46d4-affc-2d140efd64ae`.
 In 99% of cases, this should result in unique keys being applied.

-Due to limits of Composable Commerce APIs, you must run this script multiple times if you have over `500` resources of one resource type that require keys.